iqis/iqis/content/vitae.md

 - Querying, cleaning, and modeling with sales and survey data for customer retention, segmentation, and lifetime value
 - Serve as a data-driven advisor on DM, SMS, loyalty program, and other customer outreach initiatives
-- Build and deliver competitve profile and benchmarking in industry analysis
+- Build and deliver competitive profile and benchmark in industry analysis